magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

   "src/clj"}
 ```

-As you see the `test/cljc` has been added to it.
-Now do the same
+The `test/cljc` has been correctly added to it.
+Now do the same things
-things we did in the [previous tutorial][1] by requiring the
+we did in the [previous tutorial][1] by requiring the `clojure.test`
-`clojure.test` and the `modern-cljs.shopping.validators-test`
+and the `modern-cljs.shopping.validators-test` namespaces before
-namespaces before calling `run-tests`:
+calling `run-tests`:

 ```clj
 boot.user=> (require '[clojure.test :as t]